sungsoo/AORM/README.md

 # AORM: Arbitrary-Order Reachability Matrix

-This folder contains the code and data of our AORM framework
+This folder contains the code and data of our AORM framework.

 ![](./images/aorm-architecture.png)